CriteriaQuery

 - JPA 2.0

 Replaces the previous ordering expressions, if any.
 If no ordering expressions are specified, the previous ordering, if any, is simply removed, and results will be returned in no particular order.
-The left-to-right sequence of the ordering expressions determines the precedence, whereby the leftmost has highest precedence.
+The left-to-right sequence of the ordering expressions determines the precedence, whereby the leftmost has the highest precedence.

 - Parameters:

-- zero or more ordering expressions
+o- zero or more ordering expressions

 - Return: